-cutadapt -l 10 input.fastq > output.fastq
+cutadapt -1 10 -o output.fastq.gz input.fastq.gz

-This shortens all reads from input.fastq down to 10 bases.
+This shortens all reads from input.fastq.gz down to 10 bases.
 The removed bases are those on the 3' end.

 If you want to remove a fixed number of bases from each read, use the -cut option instead.